Uk

 Lemon is an inexpensive and natural teeth-whitening agent, but excessive use can cause more damage than good, as the acid can wear down your enamel over time.
 In this article will explain why dentists caution against using lemon to whiten teeth.

-If you're looking for a teeth whitening solution that is safe and brings long-lasting results, we recommend the Smile White Teeth Whitening Kit.
+If you're looking for a teeth whitening solution that is safe and brings long-lasting results, we recommend the Snow Teeth Whitening Kit.

 What is lemon teeth whitening?